The Leaving of Liverpool (TV series): Production

 The screenplay was written by writing partners John Alsop and Sue Smith who were working together on the miniseries Brides of Christ.
 Alsop read a review of a book about the child migration scheme, Lost Children of the Empire.
 Although the scheme had continued until 1967 and had affected thousands of children, little was known about it.
 Alsop approached Penny Chapman, head of drama at the ABC, with the idea for the story and she approved the funding.
-Michael Wearing, head of drama at the BBC, also agreed to fund and produce the drama.
+Michael Wearing, head of drama serials at the BBC, also agreed to fund and produce the drama.

 Broadcast

 The Leaving of Liverpool first went to air over two nights, 8 and 9 July 1992, in Australia on ABC TV.

 The series was not shown in the UK until over a year later, when it was shown on BBC1 on 15 and 16 July 1993.
 The Child Migrants Trust, a charity representing child migrants, criticised the BBC for refusing to display a helpline number for the Trust, as the ABC had.
 The BBC responded that the series was a drama, not a documentary, and the corporation did not publicise helplines after drama programmes.